Make an Appointment

 she/her/hers

-Graduate Assistant Tutor, English
+Graduate Assistant Tutor, Literature

 she/her/hers

-Hi!
-I'm Georgine, a graduate student on the Literary Studies track.
-Working at the Writing Center is a great opportunity.
+Hello!
+I'm Georgine, a graduate student on the Literary Studies track and one of the Graduate Assistants (GAs) at the Writing Center (WC)!
+Working at the WC is a wonderful opportunity that lets me connect with others across different disciplines.
 I am thrilled to help other people with their writing, and, in turn, hone my own skills to go above and beyond.
-During my free time, you can catch me reading, listening to new music, drinking tea, conquering gyms in PokĂ©mon GO, and trying out (and getting perpetually confused by) tabletop games such as Villainous and Dominion.Â

 Tutor